E-mail: chloe at cs dot washington dot edu

 Computer Science and Engineering at the University of Washington.
 I am interested in machine learning for natural language understanding.
 I am currently working with

 Professor Pedro Domingos on coarse-to-fine inference techniques for textual inference.
-I am supported by an NSF fellowship.
+I was supported by an NSF fellowship

 - Chloé Kiddon and Pedro Domingos.
 Knowledge Extraction and Joint Inference Using Tractable Markov Logic.
 In the Joint Workshop on Automatic Knowledge Base Construction and Web-scale Knowledge Extraction (AKBC-WEKEX 2012) at NAACL-HLT 2012.
 2012.